 This penalty falls under Section 17(b) of the Securities Act of 1933, which states:

 “It shall be unlawful for any person, by the use of any means or instruments of transportation or communication in interstate commerce or by the use of the mails, to publish, give publicity to, or circulate any notice, circular, advertisement, newspaper, article, letter, investment service, or communication which, though not purporting to offer a security for sale, describes such security for a consideration received or to be received, directly or indirectly, from an issuer, underwriter, or dealer, without fully disclosing the receipt, whether past or prospective, of such consideration and the amount thereof.”

-Celebrities endorsements can be traced back hundred of years and have been successful in selling products and marketing services.
-What is different about this situation is that there aren’t really any consumer Blockchain products on the market, unless you count games like CryptoKitties.
+Celebrity endorsements can be traced back hundred of years and have been successful in selling products and marketing services.
+What is different about this situation is that there are very few consumer Blockchain products in market, including games like CryptoKitties.

 Endorsements like those of Mayweather and DJ Khaled, paid or unpaid, should be a red flag that you should not invest in these projects.

 As blockchain technology matures, it will be interesting to see how brands will use celebrities for endorsing crypto products.
 In addition, brand marketers will need to determine whether crypto products are a fit for a particular celebrity (i.e. relevance to their career), and whether endorsements will be effective.